Keyboard shortcuts

 # Start AngaraBase

-angarabase-server --config /target/angarabase.conf
+angarabase-server --config-path /target/angarabase.conf

 1. Verify migration: